rogerio-romao/typescript-backend-starter/README.md

     `pnpm typecheck`
 -   **Build**: Ensures the project builds successfully with `pnpm build`
 -   **Tests**: Runs the full test suite with `pnpm test:ci`
+-   **Knip**: Finds and fixes unused dependencies, exports and files.

 The pre-commit hook runs commands in the following order: